edoardotarricone/website/README.md

-# website
+# Personal Website | Edoardo Tarricone
-Personal website.
-It will show who I am and what I've done.
+Purpose: It will show who I am and what I've done.